 Given that most of our systems are connected, either with directly coded integrations using APIs or through external services like Zapier, you can be sure that a security breach in one service could open up your crown jewels to the internet's underbelly.

-As a marketer, you can’t possibly be expected to understand how all your company’s CRM, ERP, and digital systems are connected.
-But it is definitely your responsibility to ensure that any external services you use do not increase the risk of a security breach or corporate espionage.
+As a marketer, you can't possibly be expected to understand how all your company's CRM, ERP, and digital systems are connected.
+However, you are responsible for ensuring that any external services you use do not increase the risk of a security breach or corporate espionage.Â

-People who have been blamed for making decisions that lead to cybersecurity breaches will tell you that that whole experience feels like you’re getting a root canal without any pain relief.
+People who have been blamed for making decisions that lead to cybersecurity breaches will tell you that that whole experience feels like you're getting a root canal without any pain relief.Â

 While no business wants to be hacked, you might be surprised to learn that very few SaaS businesses take all the necessary steps to protect their users.
-Worryingly, Trustwave found as far back as 2016 that “fewer than one in four organisations consider themselves to be “very proactive” in the context of security testing.”
+Worryingly, Trustwave found as far back as 2016 that “fewer than one in four organizations consider themselves to be “very proactive” in the context of security testing.”

 In our interconnected-applications world, these stats from Norton should have you concerned:

-- The global average cost of recovering from a cybersecurity breach is US$3.86, which is money that would otherwise have been invested in growth projects.
+- The global average cost of recovering from a cybersecurity breach is US$3.86, which is money that would otherwise have been invested in growth projects.Â

 3 Critical Cybersecurity Questions Before Accepting A Free Trial Of A Marketing SaaS?

-It is not uncommon to be excited at discovering a new product that you think might save you an inordinate amount of time or help you finally achieve those seemingly unreachable targets that your boss sets for you.
+It is not uncommon to be excited at discovering a new product that you think might save you an excessive amount of time or help you finally achieve those seemingly unreachable targets your boss sets for you.Â

 Question 1: Does the marketing SaaS vendor have a publicly published security policy?

-All popular cloud services that you probably use, think Dropbox, Slack, AWS, Gmail, etc, have such pages that spell out their security practices.
-Look them up.
+All popular cloud services you probably use, such as Dropbox, Slack, AWS, Gmail, etc., have pages that spell out their security practices.
+Look them up.Â

-Question 2: Does the marketing SaaS vendor have any information security accreditations?
+Question 2: Does the marketing SaaS vendor have any information security accreditations?Â

-Have you ever seen companies claiming to ISO9001 or ISO4008 or ISOxyz accredited?
-Well, there is an ISO accreditation that for information security: ISO27001 and you should look for it or something similar like SOC2 when you're evaluating your next marketing SaaS vendor.
+Have you ever seen companies claiming to be ISO9001 IS, O4008, or ISOxyz accredited?
+There is an ISO certification for information security, ISO27001, and you should look for it or something similar to SOC2 when evaluating your next marketing SaaS vendor.Â

 Question 3: When did the vendor last conduct a penetration test on their application and infrastructure?

-Interestingly an HP Enterprise study found that 72% of web applications have at least one security vulnerability that allows hackers to gain access to things only admins should be able to see.
-The only way to be sure that the application you want to use isn't riddled by such security holes is to look at the vendor's penetration testing report.
+Interestingly, an HP Enterprise study found that 72% of web applications have at least one security vulnerability that allows hackers to access things only admins can see.
+The only way to ensure such security holes don't riddle the application you want to use is to look at the vendor's penetration testing report.Â

-Most smart SaaS companies regularly use reputed web application penetration testing services to find and patch security vulnerabilities before they ship a new version of their app.
-And if you ask them for the latest version of such a report, they will be more than happy to provide it to you – if you're a serious buyer, of course.
+Most smart SaaS companies regularly use reputed web application penetration testing services to find and patch security vulnerabilities before shipping a new app version.
+And if you ask them for the latest version of such a report, they will be more than happy to provide it to you – if you're a serious buyer.Â

 Frequently Asked Questions